zjsxwc/application-services/docs/rfcs/sync-manager.md

   version, considering the state to be "new" if it differs, and failing fatally if the version isn't acceptable.
 Engines never need to see these values.

+* The sync manager is responsible for managing info/collections, downloading it and uploading it when it needs to be changed.
+While it is an implementation detail how this is done exactly, important requirements are that it:

+  * Must use if-modified-since to ensure that another client hasn't raced to update it.

+  * Ensure that entries for collections which we don't understand are managed correctly (ie, not discarded or otherwise changed)

 * The sync manager is responsible for persisting and populating the "declined" engine list.
 If an engine is declined, the manager should not ask it to